radiantlogic-v8/documentation-new/documentation/sys-admin-guide/data-sources.md

+---
+title: Data Sources
+description: Details about Data Sources and their Respective Properties.
+---

 # Data Sources

 A data source in RadiantOne represents the connection to a backend.
 Data sources can be managed from the Main Control Panel > Settings Tab > Server Backend section.
 Configuring connections to all backends from a central location simplifies the management task when changes to the backend are required.
 For more details on data sources, please see [Concepts](concepts).